cemu-project/Cemu/BUILD.md

 5. You should now have a Cemu executable file in the /bin folder, which you can run using `./bin/Cemu_release`.

 #### Using GCC
-While we use and test Cemu using clang, using GCC might work better with your distro (they should be fairly similar performance/issues wise and should only be considered if compilation is the issue).
+While we build and test Cemu using clang, using GCC might work better with your distro (they should be fairly similar performance/issues wise and should only be considered if compilation is the issue).

 You can use GCC by doing the following:
 - make sure you have g++ installed in your system
   - installation for Ubuntu and derivatives: `sudo apt install g++`